Last Updated on January 18, 2022

 To lodge a complaint with a data protection authority in the EEA, Switzerland, or UK.

 Blueprint Medicines’ ability or obligation to comply with your requests may be limited by applicable law.
 Blueprint Medicines will require appropriate evidence of your identity or to be provided with additional relevant information based on your relationship with us before we are able to act on your request when the information we have is insufficient to accommodate your request.
 In any event, we will respond to you as soon as reasonably possible to advise you of the outcome of your request.
-To request to exercise one of these rights if you are located in the EEA, Switzerland, or UK, please contact us at EUPrivacy@BlueprintMedicines.com.
+If you wish to exercise any of your privacy related rights (access; rectification; deletion; etc.) in relation to your personal data that Blueprint holds about you, please complete our Data Subject Request form available here or email us at EUprivacy@blueprintmedicines.com.

 Blueprint Medicines’ legal representative in these regions is Blueprint Medicines (Netherlands) B.V., which can be contacted at: